Kirbologist/Raman-Scattering-Code-Conversion/README.md

 The following parameters are used for calculating the T-matrices.
 - `Nb_theta` is a positive integer, which is the number of angles used in Gaussian quadratures for the evaluation of P and Q matrix integrals.
 - `Nb_theta_pst` is a positive integer, which is the number of angles used for surface field averaging in postprocessing.
+- `Delta` is the number of extra multipoles to use for P and Q matrices.
+If `Delta = -1`, then the code tries to estimate it itself by calling `sphEstimateDelta`.

 The following 'calculation' parameters are for describing the incident light and the mediums that the light passes through.
 - `epsilon1` is a floating-point value representing the dielectric constant of the surrounding medium.